junxit/us-congress-bills-113/metadata.md

 - 2014-02-10 — Introduced in House
 - 2014-02-10 — Introduced in House
 - 2014-02-10 — Referred to the House Committee on Foreign Affairs.
+- 2014-02-27 — Referred to the Subcommittee on Africa, Global Health, Global Human Rights and International Organizations.
+- 2014-04-30 — Committee Consideration and Mark-up Session Held.
+- 2014-04-30 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2014-05-28 — Considered under suspension of the rules. (consideration: CR H4850-4851)
+- 2014-05-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4028.
+- 2014-05-28 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill, as amended.
+- 2014-05-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4850)
+- 2014-05-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4850)